vavoor/pipifax-lang/assignments.md

 The grammar and the code generator need to support arrays on the lefts side and on the right side of an assignment.

+As assignments of arrays is allowed in Pipifax, we need to decide how array values are represented.
+Hint: It's the base address of the array.

+When implementing these features, it's adviceable to proceed in small steps, e.g.

+1. Introduce types (i.e. a Type class in the AST) with IntType as only possible types
+2. Add lvalues and lvalue expressions, but only allow names - no arrays yet.
+3. Add a type to each expression and a type calculator.
+4. Finally, add the arrays.